The Otamatea is a major arm of the northern Kaipara moana one of the world’s largest harbours and the largest estuarine ecosystem in New Zealand.

 As gratitude for their kindness and hospitality Tamatea left his god Raiera in the river as a bridge for his descendants.
 The river was then named Otamatea.

-Kaipara harbour and its people
+The Kaipara and its people

-Ngāti Whātua’s association with the Kaipara harbour dates back several hundred years.
+Ngāti Whātua’s association with the Kaipara moana dates back several hundred years.
 Its many rivers and creeks were vital for the tribe’s transport, communication and community and also provided a rich and abundant source of food.
 The many dwelling, burial and sacred sites means that Otamatea River and the harbour at large have great cultural and spiritual significance to Ngāti Whātua and the people of Otamatea Marae.

 From the mid 1830’s on European’s settled around the Kaipara and shared a love and respect for its beauty and bounty.
 While settlement bought industry and economic opportunities, unchecked growth over many decades meant that the harbour and its resources were at times stretched beyond limit.
 Given the many competing and sometimes conflicting uses, the harbour today is in environmental decline.